alpha22jp/atomic-chrome/README.md

 3. Press Atomic Chrome button on the tool bar.
 4. Contet of the text area is opened in a new buffer of Emacs.
 5. Edit content on Emacs buffer.
-6. <kbd>C-c C-c</kbd> to finish editing, or the buffer automatically killed if the browser closes the connection.
+6. <kbd>C-c C-c</kbd> to finish editing, or the buffer killed if the browser closes the connection.

 ## Customization

 ### Set major mode for editing buffer

 The default major mode of editing buffer is `text-mode`.
-If you want to use a different major mode, set `atomic-chrome-default-major-mode` like below.
+You can change the major mode manually.
+If you want to use a different major mode as the default, set `atomic-chrome-default-major-mode` like below.

 ``` emacs-lisp
 (setq atomic-chrome-default-major-mode 'markdown-mode)